Discovery of 'Murder Hornet' in U.S. Pacific Northwest worries agriculture officials - EnviroLink Network

-(Reuters) – Hundreds of Asian giant hornets, an invasive, predatory insect dubbed the “murder hornet,” have turned up in Washington state near the Canadian border, where they pose a threat to humans and the beekeeping industry, state agriculture officials said on Monday.
+(Reuters) – An invasive, predatory insect dubbed the “murder hornet,” has turned up in Washington state near the Canadian border, where they could potentially pose a threat to humans and the beekeeping industry, state agriculture officials said on Monday.

-A pair of Asian Giant Hornet caught in a trap by Washington State Department of Agriculture entomologist Chris Looney lie on a notepad near Blaine, Washington, U.S. April 23, 2020.
-Karla Salp/Washington State Department of Agriculture/Handout via REUTERS

-The stinging Vespa mandarinia can grow as large as 2-1/2 inches (6.35 cm) in length and is native to Southeast Asia, China and Taiwan.
-It was first discovered in Blaine, Washington, in December by a homeowner, according to Sven-Erik Spicheger, managing entomologist at the Washington state Agriculture Department.
+The stinging Vespa mandarinia can grow as large as 2-1/2 inches (6.4 cm) in length and is native to Southeast Asia, China and Taiwan.
+It was first discovered in Blaine, Washington, in December by a homeowner, according to Sven-Erik Spichiger, managing entomologist at the Washington state Agriculture Department.

 “What we’re told from the literature is that most people can survive one or two stings,” he said.
 “But if you sustain multiple stings, the necrosis and the venom will actually start getting into your bloodstream and will start working on your organs.
 And multiple stings could literally be fatal.”